-Seventeen years ago I went to the Burning Man festival in the Black Rock Desert of Nevada, 120 miles north of Reno, for a week of camping, exploring art, music and culture to cover it for a website and TV show called Wild Wild Web.
+Eighteen years ago I went to the Burning Man festival in the Black Rock Desert of Nevada, 120 miles north of Reno, for my very first time for a week of camping, exploring art, music and culture to cover it for a (now defunct) website and TV show called Wild Wild Web.

-I ended up interviewing the event's founder, Larry Harvey, exploring the interactive art and events, and I was so impressed by what I saw that I went back for five years in a row (1999-2003), and then eight more times in the past ten years (2005, 2006, 2008, 2011, 2012, 2013, 2014 and 2015).
-I’m aiming to get there this year as well to experience my fourteenth year out there in the desert under the stars.
+I ended up interviewing the event's founder, Larry Harvey, exploring the interactive art and events, and I was so impressed by what I saw that I went back for five years in a row (1999-2003), and then nine more times in the past twelve years (2005, 2006, 2008, 2011-2016).
+I’m aiming to get there this year as well to experience my fifteenth year out there in the desert under the stars.

-What compels me to spend 14 weeks of precious vacation time in the desert?
-And why is it something that I think almost everyone should consider attending?
+What compels me to spend 15 weeks of precious vacation time in the desert?
+And why is Burning Man something that I think almost everyone should consider attending at least once?
 Aren't there other experiences in the world that surpass Burning Man?

-As a seasoned traveler who's been to festivals, events, museums, parks and galleries everywhere from Belgium, Croatia, Denmark, Estonia, Finland, Japan, the Netherlands, Russia, Spain, Sweden, Thailand, Turkey, the Maldives, Vietnam and many other places, there’s nothing that I've encountered anywhere in the world that comes close to rivaling the art, music and culture of Burning Man.
+As a seasoned traveler who's been to festivals, events, museums, parks and galleries everywhere from Belgium, Croatia, Denmark, Estonia, Finland, Japan, the Netherlands, Russia, Spain, Sweden, Thailand, Turkey, the Maldives, Vietnam and many other places, there’s nothing that I've encountered anywhere in the world that comes close to rivaling the art, music, culture and overall experience of Burning Man.

 Didn’t Burning Man Jump The Shark or “Sell Out”?